 I would greatly appreciate your feedback.
 Kindly leave a comment or star rating ⭐️⭐️⭐️⭐️⭐️ below.
 Also, feel free to tag me on Instagram, as I enjoy seeing photos of your recipes.

-How To Make Sushi Rice In A Rice Cooker
+How To Make Sushi Rice (Stovetop or Rice Cooker)

 Equipment